 While New York and California are both known for passing some of the country’s most progressive labor laws, their major cities are known going even a step further.

 In the city that never sleeps, you can’t hit snooze on compliance.
 New York City is a particularly big driver of change in the Empire State.
 It currently has more robust salary and criminal history bans, and just passed the strictest anti-harassment ordinance in the country.
-By the end of the year, the city will also be the first place in the state to have a $15 an hour minimum wage.
+As of 2019, NYC became the first place in the state to have a $15 an hour minimum wage.

 While New York is typically thought of as a progressive state, cities and counties are usually the trend setters when it comes to new labor laws.
 Changes in these areas are usually a good indicator for what’s to come statewide.